-OK, I will admit that the historic brick and ivy at Chicago's Wrigley Field is too alluring for me to say "skip the Cubs game" to a die hard baseball fan.
-But I would encourage you to also head down to 35th street to check out our pale hose team, the Chicago White Sox.
-The only Chicago team to win a World Series in the last 100 years, the White Sox play in U.S. Cellular Field, built for the team in 1991 (Call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
+The historic brick and ivy at Chicago's Wrigley Field is too alluring to say "skip the Cubs game" to a die-hard baseball fan.
+You're encouraged to also head down to 35th street to check out the Chicago White Sox.
+The only Chicago team to win a World Series in the last 100 years, the White Sox play in U.S. Cellular Field, built for the team in 1991 (call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
 It's located in Bridgeport, which is adjacent to Chinatown.

 04 of 08

 While Chicago-style deep dish pizza might be worth experiencing once to say you've tried it, if you want to get more of a sense of what most Chicagoans are ordering on Friday nights go somewhere you can try Chicago's take on the thin crust pizza.
 Its thin crust also has a regional flair of its own and tends to have a thinner, crispier crust than its New York counterpart.
 A couple of good options are Pat's Pizza in Chicago's Lincoln Park neighborhood, or if you're traveling with people that simply have to have deep dish, head to Lou Malnati's where you can get the best of both worlds.Continue to 5 of 8 below.